 Dedicated to my dear sister, MJCB, on the occasion of her 72nd birthday!

-When McLuhan’s NAEB Understanding Media research project began in September 1959, one of the first things he did was to meet with the research committee of the NAEB at the LaSalle Hotel in Chicago.
-The talk he gave on that occasion is preserved in the online NAEB files1 and is repeated from them here.
+When McLuhan’s Understanding Media research project with the National Association of Educational Broadcasters began in September 1959, one of the first things he did was to meet with the NAEB research committee at the LaSalle Hotel in Chicago.
+The talk he gave on that occasion is preserved in the NAEB files posted online as part of the great Unlocking the Airwaves project.
+From a note sent to Harry Skornia on Sept 5, 1959, it seems that the talk was carefully crafted beforehand and circulated to the committee in advance of the meeting.

 Let me apologise right off for all the distress which my media project will cause specialists in many subjects.
 I wish I knew some way of avoiding this discomfort, but how is it possible to do the cross subject study that this purports to be without disturbing the convictions and the acquired knowledge of many people?